mono/website/community/help/mailing-lists.md

 <p><strong>The Mono mailing lists were disabled in May 2018.</strong> For new and ongoing discussions, please see the <a href="/community/">Community</a> page.</p>

+Archives of the mailing lists are available from <a href="https://www.mail-archive.com/">mail-archive.com</a>

 <table>
 <tbody>
 <tr>